How a classic insurance company can help you protect your investment

 KEEPING THOSE PREMIUMS LOW

 The less you drive your classic car, the less likely you are to have an accident.
 Fewer clicks help keep premiums low.
-How and where you store your vehicle increases or decreases car theft opportunities and affect your premium rates.
-The safer the storage, the more you save.

 Also consider your deductible.
 Lower deductibles mean higher premiums and vice versa.
 In Ontario, the minimum deductible is $300.
 Deductibles of $500, $1,500 and $2,500 are common and result in lower premiums.

 Classic car coverage can save you money and give you peace of mind, so you can enjoy the ride you’ve worked so hard for.
 Get a free quote today from Gifford Carr Insurance Group!